 - Leamington (33 Princess St., Suite 450, Leamington ON N8H 5C5)

-- City Centre Health Care offers an eight week ‘Breathing Easy’ smoking cessation program which includes support and education to adults who are either trying to cut down and/or those who wish to quit altogether.
+City Centre Health Care offers a six week ‘Breathing Easy’ smoking cessation program which includes support and education to adults who are either trying to cut down and/or those who wish to quit altogether.